weaveworks-guides/weave-net-legacy/nginx-ubuntu-simple/README.md

 ## Introducing Automatic IP Address Management ##

-[Automatic IP Address Management(IPAM)](http://docs.weave.works/weave/latest_release/ipam.html) automatically assigns containers an IP address that is unique across the network, and releases that address when a container exit.
+[IP Address Management](/documentation/net-1.5-ipam) automatically assigns containers an IP address that is unique across the network, and releases that address when a container exit.

 In this example you will use IPAM to automatically allocate IP addresses to the containers used across our network.
 IPAM and WeaveDNS work seemlessly together, and you will

 ## Introduction Weave Proxy ##

-You will use the [Weave Docker API proxy](http://docs.weave.works/weave/latest_release/features.html#docker) functionality, which gives seamless integration with Docker.
+You will use the [Weave Docker API Proxy](/documentation/net-1.5-features#docker) functionality, which gives seamless integration with Docker.

 ## Nginx and a simple PHP application running in Apache ##